UK Vape Tax Confirmed For 2026 In Labour Party Budget

 Why Is The UK Introducing A Vape Tax?

-"We want to discourage non-smokers & young people from taking up vaping."
+Rachel Reeves: "We want to discourage non-smokers & young people from taking up vaping."

 The UK vape tax has been closely tied to the debate surrounding disposable vape use amongst under-18s.
 In fact, it was originally put forward as a part of the original Tobacco and Vapes bill drafted by the former Conservative Government.

-The leading theory is that in conjunction with banning disposable vapes, which would remove the easiest vaping product to access and use from youngsters' reach, imposing a levy on e-liquids would seek to price-out those that then might turn to refillable vapes instead.
+The leading theory is that in conjunction with banning disposable vapes, which would remove the easiest vaping product to access and use from youngsters' reach, imposing a levy on vape juice would seek to price-out those that then might turn to refillable vapes instead.
 Ultimately this system is designed to prevent under-18s and non-smokers from wanting to start vaping.

-This earlier version of the vape tax was more fleshed-out than the Labour equivalent announced yesterday.
-Previously it was stated that: "The rates will be £1.00 per 10ml for nicotine free liquids, £2.00 per 10ml on liquids that contain 0.1-10.9 mg nicotine per ml, and £3.00 per 10ml on liquids that contain 11mg or more per ml".
-Despite this earlier structure, so-far Labour have simply stated that they will impose a £2.20 duty per 10ml of e-liquid sold.
+"The rates will be £1.00 per 10ml for nicotine free liquids, £2.00 per 10ml on liquids that contain 0.1-10.9 mg nicotine per ml, and £3.00 per 10ml on liquids that contain 11mg or more per ml".

-When the snap general election was held in July however, all plans involving vaping were shelved as MPs scrambled to push a handful of legislature through into law before the dissolution of parliament; with the proposed Tobacco and Vapes bill not making the cut.
+When the snap general election was held in July however, all plans involving vaping were shelved.
+As MPs scrambled to push a handful of legislature through into law, before the dissolution of parliament; with the proposed Tobacco and Vapes bill not making the cut.

 The main reasons/goals given for the new vape tax include:

-Disposable vapes have been at the heart of a youth vaping crisis in the UK, with thousands of reports of under-18s getting their hands on single-use vapes seen as trendy by peers.
+Disposable vapes have been at the heart of a youth vaping crisis in the UK.
+With thousands of reports of under-18s getting their hands on single-use vapes seen as trendy by peers.
 The colours and flavours of the devices being pinned as the primary appeal.
-Widespread reports of children vaping in schools triggered a huge public uproar forcing the hands of policymakers.
+Widespread reports of children vaping in schools triggered a huge public uproar, forcing the hands of policymakers.

 While Labour do intend to make vaping more expensive overall with their new duty, they are also planning on introducing several taxes on traditional tobacco products.
 According to the Daily Mail: